etcd-io/etcd/README.md

 ### etcd TCP ports

 The [official etcd ports][iana-ports] are 2379 for client requests, and 2380 for peer communication.
+Peer members can send gRPC request to each other's peer port(2380) to get hash of the KV state for corruption check.

 [iana-ports]: http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.txt